gschmutz/kafka-as-your-datalake/2-Demo-Spark.md

 ## Demo 2 - Batch Processing with Spark

 In this demo we will see how Spark can be used to access the [Kafka topic from a Batch process](https://spark.apache.org/docs/latest/structured-streaming-kafka-integration.html).
+In this demo we are using the Spark Python API, it could easily be done in Scala or Java as well.

 ![Alt Image Text](./images/demo-2-spark.png "Demo 2 - Spark")

-You can import the Zeppelin notebook from `https://raw.githubusercontent.com/gschmutz/kafka-as-your-datalake-demo/master/zeppelin/Spark%20Batch%20%26%20Apache%20Kafka.json`.
+You can import the Zeppelin notebook with all the code using this link: `https://raw.githubusercontent.com/gschmutz/kafka-as-your-datalake-demo/master/zeppelin/Spark%20Batch%20%26%20Apache%20Kafka.json`.

+Alternatively, you can also use the `pyspark` to execute the statements.

 ```
-docker exec -it spark-master spark-shell  --conf spark.hadoop.fs.s3a.endpoint=http://minio:9000 --conf spark.hadoop.fs.s3a.access.key=V42FCGRVMK24JJ8DHUYG --conf spark.hadoop.fs.s3a.secret.key=bKhWxVF3kQoLY9kFmt91l+tDrEoZjqnWXzY9Eza --conf spark.hadoop.fs.s3a.path.style.access=true --conf spark.hadoop.fs.s3a.impl=org.apache.hadoop.fs.s3a.S3AFileSystem --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0
+docker exec -it spark-master pyspark --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.4.5
 ```

-Subscribe to Kafka Topic "truck_position" and load it as a data frame:
+Subscribe to Kafka Topic `truck_position` and load it as a data frame:

 ```
 rawDf = spark.read.format("kafka").option("kafka.bootstrap.servers", "kafka-1:19092,kafka-2:19093").option("subscribe", "truck_position").load()